MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-dynamic-m-query-parameters.md

 ## Prerequisites

-To work through these procedures, you must have a valid [M query parameter](/power-query/power-query-query-parameters) that you refer to in one or more DirectQuery tables.
+To work through these procedures, you must have a valid [M query](/powerquery-m/quick-tour-of-the-power-query-m-formula-language) that uses one or more DirectQuery tables.

-## Create and use dynamic M query parameters
+## Create and use dynamic parameters

 The following example passes a single value through to a parameter dynamically.

-### Add the parameters
+### Add parameters

 1. In Power BI Desktop, select **Home** > **Transform data** > **Transform data** to open the Power Query Editor.